tanaikech/ToolsForMCPServer/README.md

 * `classroom_userProfiles_guardianInvitations_patch`: Use to modify a guardian invitation using the "userProfiles.guardianInvitations.patch" method of Google Classroom API.
 Currently, the only valid modification is to change the state from PENDING to COMPLETE.
 This has the effect of withdrawing the invitation.
 * `classroom_userProfiles_guardians_get`: Use to return a specific guardian using the "userProfiles.guardians.get" method of Google Classroom API.
 * `classroom_userProfiles_guardians_list`: Use to retrieve a list of guardians that the requesting user is permitted to view, restricted to those that match the request using a method "userProfiles.guardianInvitations.list" of Google Classroom API.
-To list guardians for any student that the requesting user may view guardians for, use the literal character - for the student ID.
 * `classroom_userProfiles_guardians_remove`: Use to delete a guardian using the "userProfiles.guardians.delete" method of Google Classroom API.
 * `comments_drive_api_list`: Use to get a list of a file's comments on Google Drive.
 * `comments_drive_api_remove`: Use to delete a comment using the "comments.delete" method of Google Drive API.
 * `convert_mimetype_of_file_on_google_drive`: Use this to convert the mimeType of files on Google Drive.
 * `create_document_body_in_google_docs`: Use to create document body in Google Docs.
-This tool puts a document text including paragraphs, tables, lists, images, horizontal rules, and page breaks using Google Apps Script.
 * `create_file_to_google_drive`: Use this to create an empty file to Google Drive.
 * `create_google_docs_from_markdown_on_google_drive`: Use to create a Google Document from a markdown format.
 * `create_schedule_on_Google_Calendar`: Use to create a new schedule (event) on Google Calendar.